-As a component of Maine’s State Systematic Improvement plan, Math4ME is designed to implement evidence-based professional development to improve math proficiency of students with disabilities in grades 3-8 and to improve instructional practices of teachers of these students.
+Math4ME is designed to implement evidence-based professional development which increases math proficiency and inclusionary practices for students with exceptionalities and improves instructional practices for educators of all students.

-Math4ME training is grounded in the National Council of Teachers of Mathematics (NCTM) Mathematics Teaching Practices.
-This training includes hands-on activities and interactive professional learning experiences that allow participants to gain a deeper understanding of core mathematics concepts and strategies.
-Program content includes operations with whole numbers, fractions and decimals, and algebraic and geometric reasoning; problem-solving skills and processes; and assessment, diagnostic probes, and formative feedback.
+The Math4ME project is grounded in the National Council of Teachers of Mathematics (NCTM) Mathematics Teaching Practices.
+This project includes hands-on activities, resources, and interactive professional learning experiences which engage participants in deeper understanding of core mathematical concepts and strategies.
+Project content includes accessible and engaging math routines, diagnostic probes, assessment and formative feedback, all focusing on conceptual understanding, operations with whole numbers, connected representations, and problem-solving skills and processes.

 “The Math4ME work has allowed me to view math in a whole new way.
 I find that I am less focused on a student’s ability to solve a problem correctly and more focused on understanding and exploring that student’s decision-making process in solving the problem.
 This allows students to understand and appreciate the work they do in class, as well as give them the real-world skills they will need in the future.
 It has also helped me to evolve as a teacher, to take a step back and ask myself what I want students to get out of a lesson.
 I would highly recommend the Math4ME program to all."

 Applications for the new cohorts are open in the late winter/early spring.
 The cohort for the 2023-2024 school year has already been selected.
 For more information about the Math4ME Project please contact Sue Hogan at firstname.lastname@example.org or Jen Robitaille at email@example.com.